Frequently asked questions about Accessibility Processing:

-If I do not have a DSS student in my course, do I still need to make my content accessible?
+- If I do not have a DSS student in my course, do I still need accessible content?

 If your site is accessible publicly online, then you still need to make your content accessible.
 Public online content can be accessed by anyone and ultimately should be prepared to be as accessible as physically possible.
 Legally, all university-affiliated, public-access websites need to be made accessible; failing to do so could result in a lawsuit.